About UC Berkeley Security

 ProjectsA few of our current projects are listed below.
 More projects are listed here.

 - BitBlaze: Binary Analysis for COTS Protection and Malicious Code Defense

 - Botnet Intelligence Through Infiltration

 - Bro: Network Security Monitor

 - Measuring and Combatting Spam on Social Networks

 - Seaglass: Cryptographic Constructions for Secure, Privacy-Preserving Distributed Information Sharing

 - WebBlaze: New Techniques and Tools for Web Security

 Berkeley Security SeminarThe Berkeley Security Seminar brings in external researchers and engineers for technical talks on a large-scale security or privacy project they work on.
-Starting in Spring 2015, the Seminar will host one or two speakers each month on Fridays at noon.
 See the current schedule.
 Contact Grant Ho (grantho@cs) if you work on large-scale security or privacy problems and would like to give a talk.

 Reading GroupThe Security Reading Group meets weekly to discuss interesting papers.
 See the current schedule.
 Contact Frank Li (frankli@cs) if you are interested in presenting.